YIN AND YANG HEALING

 Yin and yang organs.
 Hollow organs are more yin such as the lungs, intestines, heart and stomach.
 The lungs are the most yin, as they are literally spongy and airy.
 The more solid organs are more yang such as the liver, kidneys, spleen, pancreas and all the glands.

-For more about acupuncture and nutritional balancing science, read Acupuncture on this website.
+For more about acupuncture and development science, read Acupuncture on this website.

 ARTICLES ABOUT YIN AND YANG ON THIS WEBSITE